 Title: George J. Magee Professor of Geoscience and Geological Engineering, Emeritus

-Position: Department of Geosciences, Emeritus.
+Position: Professor of Geosciences, Emeritus.
 Director, Southern Ocean Carbon and Climate Observations and Modeling Program (SOCCOM).
 Senior Scholar, Princeton Environmental Institute

 Area(s): Climate Science